-Comprehensive Environmental Response, Compensation and Liability Information System from the risks created by past chemical disposal practices.
+The Comprehensive Environmental Response, Compensation and Liability Act of 1980 (CERCLA), is a regulatory or statute law developed to protect the water, air, and land resources from the risks created by past chemical disposal practices.
 Under CERCLA, the US EPA maintains the Comprehensive Environmental Response, Compensation, and Liability Information System (CERCLIS).
 CERCLIS contains information on hazardous waste sites, potential hazardous waste sites, and remedial activities, including sites that are on the National Priorities List (NPL) or being considered for the NPL ("Superfund").